-101. In the case of Macao registered aircraft, if areas of the fuselage suitable for break-in by rescue crews in an emergency are marked, such areas shall be marked.
-The colour of the markings shall be red or yellow, and if necessary they shall be outlined in white to contrast with the background.
+101. In the case of Macao registered aircraft, if areas of the fuselage suitable for break-in by rescue crews in an emergency are marked, the colour of the markings shall be red or yellow, and if necessary they shall be outlined in white to contrast with the background.
 If the corner markings are more than 2 m apart, intermediate lines 9 cm x 3 cm shall be inserted so that there is no more than 2 m between adjacent markings.
-This requirement does not necessitate any Macao registered aircraft to have break-in areas.
+This paragraph does not require any Macao registered aircraft to have break-in areas.